 What is it?

-This is a genetic disorder which leads to increased absorption of iron from the GI tract.
-The symptoms of this condition are related to extra iron in the tissues, especially the liver, heart, pancreas and pituitary gland.
-Usually iron is absorbed as needed in the body.
-Iron can be lost from the body in sweat, shed skin cells, from the GI tract and with menstruation in women.
-In this disorder the body absorbs and stores too much iron, more than what the body needs.
-The iron builds up in the organs, especially the liver, heart and pancreas, and can damage them.
+This is a genetic disorder that leads to increased absorption of iron from the GI tract.
+The symptoms of this condition are related to extra iron in the tissues, especially the liver, heart, pancreas, and pituitary gland.
+Usually, iron is absorbed as needed in the body.
+Iron can be lost from the body in sweat, shed skin cells, from the GI tract, and with menstruation in women.
+In this disorder, the body absorbs and stores too much iron, more than what the body needs.
+The iron builds up in the organs, especially the liver, heart, and pancreas, and can damage them.

 Who gets it?